 As a result of limited coverage of outpatient medicines, weaknesses in the design of co-payment policy and providers being allowed to balance bill patients, even poor households and people with chronic conditions are exposed to out-of-pocket payments when using publicly financed health services.
 This helps to explain why cost remains the main driver of unmet need for health care in Georgia, even though nearly the whole population benefits from coverage.
 Waiting times are not an issue due to the absence of mechanisms to control the volume of publicly financed health services.

 Private health insurance plays a minor role in the health system, covering only around 9% of the population – mostly through group cover of employees and their families – and accounting for 6% of current spending on health in 2017.
-Excluding people in the highest income bracket from UHCP coverage in 2017 was expected to boost demand for private insurance, but take up of voluntary health insurance has not increased much.
+Excluding people in the highest income bracket from UHCP coverage in 2017 did not boost take up of voluntary health insurance.

 4 Household spending on health

 The first part of this section uses data from the household budget survey to present trends in household spending on health – that is, out-of-pocket payments, formal and informal payments made by people at the time of using any good or service delivered in the health system.
-The second part describes the role of informal payments and trends in public and private spending on health over time.
+The second part describes the role of informal payments, while the third part introduces trends in public and private spending on health over time.

 4.1 Out-of-pocket payments

-Out-of-pocket payments consist of user charges and other payments (for example, through balance billing and costs above the ceiling) for UHCP and other publicly financed benefits, as well as direct payments to providers for services not covered by the state.
+Out-of-pocket payments consist of user charges (co-payments) and other payments (for example, through balance billing and costs above the ceiling) for UHCP and other publicly financed benefits, as well as direct payments to providers for services not covered by the state.
 They include all formal and informal payments.

 The share of households incurring out-of-pocket payments rose from 68% in 2010 to 79% in 2016 and then declined slightly to 75% in 2017 and 2018 (Fig. 4).